GLOBAL MARKETS-Stocks rise, oil gains as Crimea remains in focus

 A Reuters poll on Thursday forecast European stocks will extend their rally in 2014, fueled by a long-awaited rebound in corporate profits as the region's economy picks up and global investors shift from emerging markets to Europe.

-The Dow and S&P 500 were on track for their best weekly performance since mid-February, but some analysts said equities are vulnerable to U.S.-Russian tensions.
-U.S. stocks retreated as investors exercised caution heading into the weekend.
+Both the S&P 500 and the Dow were on track for a fourth day of gains this week, even though some analysts say equities are vulnerable to any escalation in U.S.-Russian tensions.

+"The path of least resistance for markets is up, and so far it doesn't think the Ukraine issue is too big of a negative since no one really thinks that Putin will do anything too drastic," said Michael Matousek, head trader at U.S. Global Investors Inc in San Antonio, Texas.
+"Of course if things do heat up, it would really become a headwind for markets."

 On Wall Street, the Dow Jones industrial average rose 60.79 points, or 0.37 percent, to 16,391.84.
 The S&P 500 gained 2.57 points, or 0.14 percent, to 1,874.58, and the Nasdaq Composite dropped 19.046 points, or 0.44 percent, to 4,300.24.

-Speeches from U.S. Federal Reserve officials during the day were parsed for clues to the pace of U.S. tightening and could drive fresh market moves.
+Speeches from U.S. Federal Reserve officials later in the day will be parsed for clues to the pace of U.S. tightening and could drive fresh market moves.

 New Fed Chair Janet Yellen surprised investors mid-week by hinting interest rates might rise earlier than expected, while U.S. economic data on Thursday was mixed.